University fees explained

 The cost of going to university is split into two main sections:

 Secondly there is your student loan.
 This comes from the student loan company and is also put directly into your bank account.
-This has to be repaid as shown below.
+This has to be repaid as described below.

 Firstly, loans require no repayment from you until you have finished your course and are earning over £21 000 per year.
 If you have not paid all your student loan off in 30 years’ time, the remaining loan is scrapped.